theisuru/samples-repo/README.md

 # samples-repo
-BioSamples client repository for demonstratingpair programming and TDD
+BioSamples client repository for demonstrating pair programming and TDD